 Dropped Nucleus: Yes or No

-This complication can occur at any stage of phacoemulsification (i.e. during hydrodisecction, sculpting or nuclear segment removal).
+This complication can occur at any stage of phacoemulsification (i.e., during hydrodisecction, sculpting, or nuclear segment removal).
 It can even occur during phacoemulsification done by experienced surgeons.
-With the Dropped Nucleus option you can train this very common accident by using PPV.
+With the Dropped Nucleus option, you can train for this very common accident by using PPV.
 (LINK)

 Foreign Body: Other or Magnetic

-Very common operation to find a metal flake or chip in the posterior segment.
-We also have non-magnetic round coloured objects.
-Recovery of such objects does not take very long, but it helps a lot to get the feeling of depth and three-dimensionality.
+A very common operation is to find a metal flake or chip in the posterior segment.
+We also have non-magnetic round colored objects.
+Recovery of such objects does not take very long, but it helps a lot to get a feeling of depth and three-dimensionality.